-Contract modifications make changes to an existing agreement between two parties but are just as much an agreement as the original contract.
+Contract modifications make changes to an existing agreement between two parties but are just as much an agreement as to the original contract.
 Whether the modification is to a written or verbal contract, there are ways to enforce the agreement you made with another person or a business.

 Enforcing a contract modification, and making enforceable changes to contracts is critically important to protecting your interests, both business and personal.
 The attorneys at the Katz Law Group have the years of experience needed to effectively modify contracts, and enforce modified contracts.